 In 2021, IAG expects to take delivery of 5 short haul and 10 long haul aircraft.
 Deliveries are expected to continue to be reduced into 2022.

 Depending on how long it will take for air travel to return to normal, further changes are expected.

 Here’s a run through of recent and forthcoming deliveries and refurbishments by aircraft type:

 BA has started to take delivery of the Airbus A350-1000, of which there are 18 on order.
 As at July 2021, eight aircraft are in service.

 The first Airbus A350s are in a three class configuration, with no First Class.
 There are 56 Club World “Club Suite” seats, 56 World Traveller Plus seats, and 219 World Traveller seats.

-BA originally planned to take delivery of all aircraft by 2022.
+BA expects to take delivery of all aircraft by the end of 2023.
 The airline also has options for 36 more aircraft.

 BA has 12 Airbus A380s in its fleet.